Last updated on August 21, 2026

 - Check Installed Applications: Open key applications to ensure they launch correctly and don’t complain about user profiles or permissions.

-Final Warning: If you did not create a system backup or take a virtual machine snapshot before modifying the SID, you are operating at extreme risk.
-If any of the verification steps fail or the system behaves erratically, the only safe course of action is to restore the system from the backup you created prior to making changes.
+Note: if you didn’t create a system backup or virtual machine snapshot before modifying the SID, you’re operating at extreme risk.
+If any verification step fails or the system behaves erratically, restore from your backup immediately.

 What Should I Do if Modifying the SID fails?

-This section summarizes common issues and solutions based on real user feedback, helping you troubleshoot problems that may occur when changing the Windows SID.
+This section covers common issues and solutions based on real user feedback, to help you troubleshoot problems that can occur when changing the Windows SID.

 Case 1.
 Affected by installed apps

 Apps installed from the Microsoft Store are licensed per user.
-If SID modification fails, manually uninstall such apps before modifying the SID.
-Reinstall them after the SID change.
+If SID modification fails, manually uninstall these apps before modifying the SID, then reinstall them afterward.

 Case 2.
 Affected by installed Windows update patches

-Certain Windows update patches may also cause SID modification to fail.
-In such cases, uninstall the relevant update patches, modify the SID, and then reinstall the updates.
+Certain Windows update patches can also cause SID modification to fail.
+Uninstall the relevant update patches, modify the SID, then reinstall the updates.

 Case 3.
 Windows Update in Progress